DomAtTheShack/HP-Elitebook-830-G6-Hackintosh/README.md

 # HP-Elitebook-830-G6-Hackintosh
-Fork of the HP Elitebook 830 g6 Still a Work in Progress as of 3/7/2023
+Fork of the HP Elitebook 830 g6 now working as of 3/10/2023

-# WORK IN PROGRESS

-Everything is being sorted out and as of now I can only get it to boot off USB but not NVME
+# Somewhat working Now!!

+Now its booting with lots of fetures working but not everything so stay turned for more!

+## Fetures as of Now

+*Wifi
+*USB
+*Sleep
+*Battery
+*Touchpad(Iffy)
+*Keyboard

+## Not working

+*Audio
+*Bluetooth